 To do this, you must make sure you avoid common mistakes.
 These mistakes can drastically change the outcome of your SEO strategy, for the worst.
-So you need to avoid them at all cost if you want an effective content marketing strategy.
+So you need to avoid them at all costs if you want an effective content marketing strategy.

 1. Optimizing for the Wrong Keywords

 It’s obvious that any SEO strategy starts by identifying the keywords that need to be used.
 However, many businesses have trouble selecting the right keyword to optimize.